 The CKA exam breaks down the Kubernetes syllabus into 10 functional domains, each with varying score weights and study time requirements.
 The table below breaks down the percentage weights and estimated study time for each section:

-1. Create a new Deployment with the below attributes using your own deployment definition file.
+1. Create a new Deploymendeployment with the attributes below with the below attributes using your own deployment definition file.

 2. Create a new service to access the web application using the service-definition-1.yaml file